fsislaben/stats_crash_course/pages/wilcoxon.md

 The data for this analysis should be numeric.
 Then conduct the analysis by specifying which column corresponds to which group.

+## Values needed to conduct a Wilcoxon test

-## Here is an example of how you data should be formatted for a Wilcoxon rank sum test:
+### Here is an example of how you data should be formatted for a Wilcoxon rank sum test:

 | Height Group 1 (inches) | Height Group 2 (inches)  |
 | ----------------------- | ------------------------ |